 Mr. has always shown integrity and respect in all his dealings with all staff and prisoners.
 He has been very helpful in teaching, especially science and mathematics.
 I wish Mr. the best in his future.
 He has much to contribute."
-(Exhibit "C" at 20, emphasis supplied)
+(Exhibit "C"

-In addition to this formal work as a teacher's aide, since arriving at Woodbourne, Mr.

-has been teaching other inmates more informally, on a volunteer basis.
-(Exhibit "A" at 20)

-He has also done volunteer work with veterans' organizations, including Vietnam Veterans of when he served as Secretary of the organization.
+15. In addition to this formal work as a teacher's aide, since arriving at Woodbourne, Mr. has been teaching other inmates more informally, on a volunteer basis.
+(Exhibit "A" at 20) He has also done volunteer work with veterans' organizations, including Vietnam Veterans of America, in 1999 while at Auburn, and with the Veterans Organization in Sing Sing in 2012, when he served as Secretary of the organization.
 (Exhibit "C" at 22-23, 30)